shallomkanyori/alx-backend-storage/0x00-MySQL_Advanced/README.md

 Requirements:
 - Procedure `ComputeAverageScoreForUser` is taking 1 input:
 	- `user_id`, a `users.id` value (you can assume `user_id` is linked to an existing `users`)

+### Task 13
+Write a SQL script that creates a stored procedure `ComputeAverageWeightedScoreForUsers` that computes and store the average weighted score for all students.
+Requirements:
+Procedure `ComputeAverageWeightedScoreForUsers` is not taking any input.